 Add in the Swiss chard (or whatever greens you want) and cook for 5 minutes.
 Remove from heat.

-Add in the lemon juice, the parsley and Feta.
+Add in the lemon juice, the parsley, the 2T cilantro, and Feta.

 Taste for seasoning.
 (I added 1/2 tsp salt.)